-What is a GIS?
+What is a GIS

-What does GIS or GIS stand for?
+What does GIS or GIS mean?

 The acronym GIS in English is the acronym for Geographic Information System, so in Spanish its inverted use is accepted: SIG, acronym that stands for Geographic Information Systems.